yungyuc/nsdhw_23au/project/CodeStone1125/README.md

-While it's not a single algorithm but a framework for collision detection, it forms the basis for many collision detection systems in 2D graphics and game development due to its simplicity and efficiency.Moreover, in the 2D world, AABB can effectively handle approximate collisiondetection for most cases.Consequently, the implementation ofthe AABB algorithm will be the focal point of this project.
+While it's not a single algorithm but a framework for collision detection, it forms the basis for many collision detection systems in 2D graphics and game development due to its simplicity and efficiency.Moreover, in the 2D world, AABB can effectively handle approximate collisiondetection for most cases.
+Consequently, the implementation ofthe AABB algorithm will be the focal point of this project.

 ### AABB's Pseudo code